-An explanation of the university's grading system is included in the Grades and Academic Standing section herein.
-A brief explanation is also provided on the back of every official transcript.
+A brief explanation of the university's grading system is provided on the back of every official transcript.
+The detailed explanation is included in the Grades and Academic Standing section herein.

 Records on Academic Integrity Code Violations

 The retention of records on academic integrity code violations is governed by the following: